relaypro-open/formidable/README.md

 Clearly, it's not very practical to define HTML content inside of JavaScript strings buried in module files, and that's certainly not the way __formidable__ was designed to be used.
-On the contrary &emdash; you have the full power of __node__ inside of your modules, which you can use to load and process context data from nearly any source imaginable to dynamically generate static pages.
-With a little bit of __node__ programming, you can use __formidable__ to generate huge and complex static sites.
+On the contrary — you have the full power of __node__ inside of your modules, which you can use to load and process context data from nearly any source imaginable to dynamically generate static pages.
+With a little bit of __node__ programming, you can use __formidable__ to generate large, complex static sites.

-As an example, we'll riff off of <a href="http://assemble.io/" target="_blank">__Assemble__</a>, a great static site generator that you may have seen or even used before.
+As an example, we'll riff on <a href="http://assemble.io/" target="_blank">__Assemble__</a>, a popular static site generator that you may have seen or even used before.
 Of course, we'll be using __swig__ instead of __Assemble__'s default template engine,
 <a href="http://handlebarsjs.com/" target="_blank">__handlebars__</a>.
 We'll write a fancy
-`urls.js` module that reads hybrid YAML/__swig__ template files from anywhere under the source directory to automatically generate our site.
+`urls.js` module that reads hybrid YAML/__swig__ template files from anywhere under the source directory, excluding the `templates` directory where we'll keep our base templates, to automatically generate our site.
 We'll need to install
-<a href="https://www.npmjs.org/package/lodash" target="_blank">__lodash__</a> and
 <a href="https://www.npmjs.org/package/js-yaml" target="_blank">__js-yaml__</a> to pull off this
 little stunt: